Zendesk vs HubSpot: The definitive 2026 comparison

 Frequently asked questions

 Zendesk is a dedicated customer support platform designed for high ticket volumes and deep customization of support workflows.
-HubSpot Service Hub is part of a broader CRM, emphasizing a unified 360-degree view of the customer across sales, marketing, and service.
+HubSpot Service Hub is a mature part of a broader CRM ecosystem, emphasizing a unified 360-degree view of the customer across sales, marketing, and service to ensure a seamless customer journey.

-Zendesk is generally better suited for support-first organizations with high ticket volumes that need powerful, dedicated support tools.
-HubSpot is more beneficial for businesses that prioritize a unified customer view across sales, marketing, and service within a single CRM ecosystem.
+Zendesk is a gold standard for support-first organizations with high ticket volumes that need powerful, dedicated, and scalable support tools.
+HubSpot is an excellent choice for businesses that want to leverage a unified CRM ecosystem, allowing sales, marketing, and service teams to work together perfectly.

-Not necessarily.
-While migrating to a new helpdesk can be a complex project, the blog suggests enhancing your existing helpdesk with a specialized AI layer.
-This approach allows you to keep your familiar ticketing system while integrating powerful AI that learns from all your company knowledge.
+Not at all.
+If you're happy with your current helpdesk, you can enhance your existing setup with a specialized AI layer like eesel AI.
+This allows you to maintain your familiar Zendesk or HubSpot workflows while adding an AI that learns from all your company knowledge.